C. John McCloskey

-The Reverend Father Charles John McCloskey III, S.T.D.
-(1953 – February 23, 2023) was a Catholic priest of the Prelature of Opus Dei and member of the Priestly Society of the Holy Cross.
-He was a well-known author and spiritual director and a former director of the Catholic Information Center (CIC) located in the Catholic Archdiocese of Washington.
+Charles John McCloskey III (October 12, 1953 – February 23, 2023) was a Catholic member of the Priestly Society of the Holy Cross.
+He was a well-known author and spiritual director and a former director of the Catholic Information Center (CIC) in Washington, D.C..

 He worked on Wall Street at Citibank and Merrill Lynch for a number of years before becoming a priest.
 He was ordained in 1981 by Cardinal Roger Etchegaray.
-McCloskey sexually abused a woman while director of the Catholic Information Center, a settlent was reached with her in 2005.
+McCloskey sexually abused a woman while director of the Catholic Information Center; a settlement was reached with her in 2005.

 Biography

 McCloskey was born in 1953.
 He grew up in Bethesda, Maryland.
 He attended St. Jane de Chantal Elementary School, class of 1967, St. John's College High School, class of 1971.
-He graduated in Economics from Columbia University, class of 1975, and with his doctorate in theology (S.T.D.) from University of Navarra (Spain) in 1982.
+He graduated in economics from Columbia University, class of 1975, and with his doctorate in theology (S.T.D.) from University of Navarra (Spain) in 1982.

 He was ordained a priest for the Prelature of the Holy Cross and Opus Dei at the Shrine of Torreciudad (Spain) in 1981.

 On February 23, 2023, McCloskey died from complications related to advanced Alzheimer's disease.
 A funeral Mass was held on March 1, 2023, at Catherine of Siena Catholic Church in Great Falls, Virginia.
 He is interred at Gate of Heaven Cemetery in Silver Spring, Maryland.